-During FY21, the Authority budgeted for 285 thousand billable service hours and actually provided 191 thousand billable hours of service through an operations contractor.
-The budget was created under the assumption that service would return to normal following the COVID-19 Pandemic.
-Instead, the restrictions continued and the Authority operated reduced levels of service throughout the year and only collected fares for half of the fiscal year.
+During FY22, the Authority budgeted for 241 thousand billable service hours and actually provided 223 thousand billable hours of service through an operations contractor.
+The budget was created under the assumption that service would return to normal following the COVID-19 Pandemic and the increase would coincide with the opening of the new Oakley Park and Ride.
+Return to regular service was postponed due to delays in completion of the Oakley Park and Ride.
+The Authority's contractor also struggled to recruit bus operators which was a factor.

-While the Authority anticipated providing 2.3 million passenger trips in FY21, the actual number of passenger trips at 860 thousand fell short of plan.
-The shortfall was a direct result of over a 50% drop in fixed route and paratransit passengers from pre-pandemic levels.
+While the Authority anticipated providing 1.07 million passenger trips in FY22, the actual number of passenger trips at 1.04 million fell short of plan.
 While declining ridership has been an industry wide trend for several years, the significant decrease caused by the shelter-in-place orders set forth in March 2020 due to the coronavirus pandemic continue.